Discovery across 11 colleges

 Elson S. Floyd College of Medicine

-The recently formed College of Medical Sciences, based on the Spokane campus, conducts biomedical research in a number of fields, with internationally recognized work in neuroscience, molecular biology, and biochemical genetics.
+The recently formed College of Medicine, based on the Spokane campus, conducts biomedical research in a number of fields, with internationally recognized work in neuroscience, molecular biology, and biochemical genetics.

-Together with the University’s longstanding expertise in pharmacy and nursing education, the College of Medical Sciences is the bedrock upon which the University’s medical school will be built.
+Together with the University’s longstanding expertise in pharmacy and nursing education, the College of Medicine is the bedrock upon which the University’s medical school will be built.

 Patient-focused research at the College of Nursing aims to transform and improve health care for everyone.
 Areas of nursing faculty expertise include rural mental health, substance abuse, addictions, geriatrics, environmental health, transitional care, underserved populations, cultural competency in nursing, and childhood obesity.
 Environmental health and sustainable health care are also priority topics.